Skip to content

 Platform configuration #

-Configure the platform-level SMTP connection via system defines (JVM properties or environment variables).
+Configure the platform-level SMTP connection via system defines (ELM attributes or JVM properties).
 These apply to the entire server and to any code running outside an element context.

 Constant keyDefaultDescription